Quantitative evaluation of methods to analyze motion changes in single-particle experiments: Results

-Participation in an ensemble task requires predictions of the type of model used for simulating each experiment, the number of states \NumStates \ of the model, and the parameters of each state.
-The type of model will be simply evaluated as correct or wrong.
-The prediction of the number of states will be assessed by measuring the difference with the ground truth.
-For both the generalized diffusion coefficient and the anomalous diffusion exponent, predictions must include the mean, the standard deviation, and the relative weight of each state.
-From these values, we will compute the associated multi-modal distributions $P_\alpha$ and $P_D$.
-The similarity of these distributions to the ground-truth distributions $Q_\alpha$ and $Q_D$ will be assessed by means of the first Wasserstein distance ($W_1$),
+Participation in the Ensemble Task required predictions of the type of model used for simulating each experiment, the number of states $S$ of the model, and the parameters of each state.
+The type of model was simply evaluated as correct or wrong.
+The prediction of the number of states was assessed by measuring the difference with the ground truth.
+For both the generalized diffusion coefficient and the anomalous diffusion exponent, predictions had to include the mean, the standard deviation, and the relative weight of each state.
+From these values, we computed the associated multi-modal distributions $P_\alpha$ and $P_D$.
+The similarity of these distributions to the ground-truth distributions $Q_\alpha$ and $Q_D$ was assessed by means of the first Wasserstein distance ($W_1$),

-where $\mathrm{CDF}_Q$ is the cumulative distribution function of the distribution $Q$ and $\mathrm{supp}(Q)$ is the support ($\alpha\in(0,2)$ and $K\in[10^{-12}, 10^6]\, \ {\rm pixel^2 \cdot frame^{-\alpha}}$).
+where $\mathrm{CDF}_Q$ is the cumulative distribution function of the distribution $Q$ and $\mathrm{supp}(Q)$ is the support ($\alpha\in(0,2)$ and $K\in[10^{-12}, 10^6]\, \ {\rm pixel^2/frame^{\alpha}}$).